tobias-weiss-ai-xr/opendesk-edu/docs/testing.md

 ### Load testing up to a defined user count

-For interested partners we offer a load testing scenario up to a defined count of parallel users in one or more defined use cases.
+For interested partners, that are looking into large scale openDesk deployments, we offer a load testing analysis based on defined scenarios to be discussed together with the partner in a workshop.

-This way, we can ensure to our partners that the planned sizing and user numbers are reachable and stable with openDesk.
+This way, we can help to decide on the appropriate sizing for the planned openDesk usage scenario.

-For these tests the suppliers should get in touch with us, then a workshop will be planned and all relevant data will be discussed.

-### Overload/recovery-tests
+### Overload/recovery tests

 If necessary, we perform overload tests, which will saturate the system with multiple test cases until no further increase in throughput is visible.
-Then we add even more load until the first HTTP requests run into timeouts.
+Then we add even more load until the first HTTP requests run into timeouts or errors.
 After a few minutes, we reduce the load below the saturation point.
-Now we can checkwhether the system is able to recover from the overload status.
+Now we can check if the system is able to recover from the overload status.

 # Reporting and test results

 We perform testruns every night on every of our environments.

 For each environment, we define so called profiles, these contains the features enabled per environment.

 For example: Testing the email features in an environment without deployment of Open-Xchange makes no sense at all.

 Also we test the whole system via a browser with `language=DE` and another browser with `language=EN`.